 - The TDN delivers page-specific tags to be executed in the browser as the user navigates through the website.

 Uh, yeah, still lost.

 Although there are a few different tag management systems that can be used such as Google Tag Manager, Choozle uses Ensighten Tag Management because it:

 - Dynamically communicates with visitors in real-time as they navigate your site, delivering only the tags they need without slowing your site down.
 In fact, it actually helps accelerate page load performance by 20-40%.

 And we use a tag management system to manage our Choozle Smart Container Tag because it:

-- Helps to get rid of the clutter and provides a solid infrastructure for our user’s tags.
+- It helps to get rid of the clutter and provides a solid infrastructure for our user’s tags.
 This means that tags won’t randomly break or abruptly stop working.
-A good tag management system can also help isolate rogue or malicious tags, so they can be removed them before they cause any real damage.
+A good tag management system can also help isolate rogue or malicious tags, so they can be removed before they cause any real damage.

 Pro-tip for those who are currently using Google Tag Manager (GTM) to manage third-party tags: Copy your Choozle Smart Container Tag, and visit your GTM dashboard.
 Under “Choose tag type,” click “Custom HTML”.
 In the custom HTML box, paste your Choozle Smart Container Tag (make sure you select all pages in your GTM triggering).
 And voila!
 Your Choozle tag now lives in the same place as all your others.